-An employee is an individual who was hired by an employer to do a specific job.
-The employee is hired by the employer after an application and interview process results in his or her selection as an employee.
-This selection occurs after the applicant is found by the employer to be the most qualified applicant to do the job for which they are hiring.
+The employee is hired by the employer after an application and interview process results in their selection as an employee.
+This selection occurs after the applicant is found by the employer to be the most qualified of their applicants to do the job for which they are hiring.

 An exempt employee is paid for accomplishing a full job in as many hours as necessary to accomplish it.
 Employers must pay the non-exempt employee for every hour worked as they are paid by the hour.

 Each employee has a specific job to accomplish that is often defined by a job description.
 In responsible organizations, a performance development planning process defines the work of the employee and the organization’s expectation’s for the employee’s performance.

 The employee has a workstation or an office in which they accomplish the job.
 The employer supplies the employee with the tools and equipment necessary to perform work such as a computer, telephone, cell phone, laptop, desk, and supplies.

 Although most employment relationships are at-will, the employee who performs the job successfully is likely, although not guaranteed, to keep the job.